 The Company has a limited "public float" of Common Shares available for trading.
 The distribution of share ownership may be an impediment to professionally managed funds interest in acquiring Common Shares.
+ARC and

-ARC and Luminus beneficially own or control 27,539,624 Common Shares and 5,202,334 Common Shares. respectively, which in the aggregate represent approximately 62.3% and 11.8%, respectively, of the Company's issued and outstanding Common Shares.
+Luminus beneficially own or control 27,539,624 Common Shares and 5,202,334 Common Shares, respectively, which in the aggregate represent approximately 0.630736517009826 and 0.119148396052241, respectively, of the Company's issued and outstanding Common Shares.
 As a result, ARC will have the ability to control (or veto) certain matters submitted to the Company's shareholders for ordinary approval, including without limitation, the election and removal of directors.
+In addition, ARC will more than likely effectively have the ability to approve (or veto) a corporate sale or business combination transaction (if it is not a "related party transaction" with ARC) as the approval threshold for such transactions is typically the approval by the holders of 2/3 of the Common Shares voted on the matter and ARC's 62.3% shareholdings could represent more than 2/3 of the Common Shares voted in respect of such a transaction.
 This may negatively affect the attractiveness of the Company to third parties considering an acquisition of the Company or cause the market price of the Common Shares to decline.
-In addition, ARC will be entitled to nominate up to three directors for election pursuant to the Investment Rights Agreement (ARC) and Luminus will be entitled to nominate up to one director for election pursuant to the Investment Right's Agreement (Luminus) depending on the aggregate percentage of Common Shares held from time to time by each of them.
+In addition, ARC will be entitled to nominate up to three directors for election pursuant to the Investment Rights Agreement (ARC) and Luminus will be entitled to nominate up to one director for election pursuant to the Investment Rights Agreement (Luminus) depending on the aggregate percentage of Common Shares held from time to time by each of them.
 The interests of ARC may not in all cases be aligned with interests of the Shareholders.
 In addition, ARC may have an interest in pursuing acquisitions, divestitures and other transactions that in the judgement of its management could enhance its equity investment, even though such transactions might involve risks to the Shareholders and may ultimately affect the market price of the Common Shares.
 So long as ARC or its affiliates continue to own, directly or indirectly, a significant amount of the Common Shares and/or otherwise control a majority of the Board, ARC will continue to be able to strongly influence or effectively control the Company's decisions.
 See "Principal Holders of Voting Securities".
 Each of ARC and Luminus are in the business of making investments in companies and have made investments in or may in the future make investments in businesses that directly or indirectly compete with certain portions of the Company's business or are suppliers or clients of the Company.